torchnyu/blog/_drafts/2021-01-02-negotiation-a-quick-primer.md

 higher offer is even better but again, salary is not necessarily the most important factor.
 You could love the other company's culture, the technical fit, the free bananas, whatever.

+This should be higher, but I couldn't figure out a better place to put it.
+Seriously, another offer is a great way to show you mean business.

 - But another offer isn't necessary to negotiate